atsign-foundation/open_source_app_default/README.md

 ### Now for a little internet optimism

 # Template README
 This is a template repository specifically for open-source app maintainers, with code (at_app), contributing guides, and packages.
 You can fork this repo to launch your open-source project.
 See (github.com/atsign-foundation/privatefit) as an example open-source project built on the @platform.
+This template was created by Sahil Mehta (Sahil-Mehta881), based on an archetype repo developed by Chris Swan (cpswan).

 ## Setting up Your Repo